qeeg/cpp-io/README.md

 *Error conditions:*
 * `invalid_argument` - if resulting position is negative and the stream doesn't support that.
-* `value_too_large` - if resulting position cannot be represented as type `streamsize` or is greater than the maximum size supported by the stream.
+* `value_too_large` - if resulting position cannot be represented as type `streamoff` or is greater than the maximum size supported by the stream.

 #### 29.1.?.?
 Class `input_stream` [input.stream]